-• Providing a scholarship scheme for African scientists to attend the London International Youth Science Forum (LIYSF)
+Young Scientists for Africa provides scholarships for talented African science students to attend the annual London International Youth Science Forum

 Who we are